-- Establish a green perimeter to the SRA. - Create a strong central green core to the SRA. - Provide a range of open spaces for play and recreation. - Reflect the site heritage in the open spaces. - Promote new planting throughout the development - Establish a green buffer around the existing railway line that has ecological benefit and creates a positive interface between the railway corridor and residential uses. - Retain and manage existing green infrastructure (where viable). - Develop green infrastructure that has the potential to add value and sense of place to the future development.
+- Establish a green perimeter to the SRA. - Create a strong central green core to the SRA. - Provide a range of open spaces for play and recreation. - Reflect the site heritage in the open spaces. - Promote new planting throughout the development - Establish a green buffer around the existing railway line that has ecological benefit and creates a positive interface between the railway corridor and residential uses. - Retain and manage existing green infrastructure (where viable). - Incorporate the River Taff as a distinctive feature. - Develop green infrastructure that has the potential to add value and sense of place to the future development.